Jobs and internships

 Your profile is your time to shine, so don’t be shy about listing your accomplishments.
 Because the more potential employers know about you, the better the chance they’ll reach out.
 Make sure to list all of your hard work — in the classroom and out — in your profile.

-Recruiters are 5x more likely to reach out to you with job opportunities if your profile is complete.
+Recruiters are five times more likely to reach out to you with job opportunities if your profile is complete.

 In addition to your major, Handshake also uses your job interests to recommend opportunities to you.